With all of the selections out there, how do we define the best sleep tracker?

 Stylish, comfortable, and effective—a sleep tracker you'll never want to take off!

 If you know a bit about sleep trackers, then you have probably heard about the Oura Ring.
-Not only does this one look great, but it is comfortable and accurate—two of the most important things we all need to consider when looking for the best sleep trackers!
+Not only does this one look great, but it is comfortable and accurate—two of the most important things we all need to consider when looking for the right sleep monitor!

-As the name suggests, the Oura ring is worn on your finger and is one that can be used 24/7.
+As the name suggests, this smart ring sleep monitor is worn on your finger and is one that can be used 24/7.
 It is capable of tracking more than just sleep—like your heart rate and breathing.

 While the Oura Ring can also monitor your heart rate, respiratory rate, body temperature, and certain activities, it is important to note here that the Oura ring is not a complete fitness tracker like the Fitbit Versa.